Realities of Print: Can Paper Really Be Environmentally-Friendly?

 Considering the common knowledge about sustainability, this isn't surprising!
-As members of modern society, we're all looking for new ways to lessen your impact on the environment.
-Being a responsible steward of nature often includes being conscious and selective about what types of processes, products, and vendors you utilize.
-But with all the marketing speak and misconceptions about what's environmentally-friendly and what's not, making the right decisions can be a difficult and confusing process.
+As members of modern society, we're all looking for new ways to lessen our environmental impact.
+The most common way is to be more conscious and selective about what types of processes, products, and vendors you support.
+With all the marketing speak and misconceptions about what's environmentally-friendly and what's not, making the right decisions can be a difficult and confusing process.
 Considering printing's controversial nature, this adds a whole other layer of complexity.

-One example of the importance of separating fact from myth is this idea that utilizing paper and printing is harmful to the environment.
-Misleading environmental claims like deforestation, excessive energy consumption and crowded landfills have overshadowed the fact that today's paper often comes from a renewable resource, is recyclable and even responsible.
-So, to help cut though the clutter, let's tackle some of the common myths about paper's effect on the environment.
+Misleading environmental claims like deforestation, excessive energy consumption, and crowded landfills have overshadowed the fact that today's paper often comes from a renewable resource, is recyclable and even responsible.
+So, to help cut through the clutter, let's talk about some of the common misconceptions about the print industry's effect on the environment.

 There are also a number of credible certification systems ensuring that paper certified under them comes from a responsibly managed forest source.
 If paper companies comply with the strict regulations set by these certification systems, printing becomes a renewable resource that is both recyclable and biodegradable.